GluuFederation/docs-supportportal-prod/index.md

 ## Submitting a support request

-You must be signed in to submit support requests in Help Center.
+You must be signed in to submit support requests.

 > Note: The new ticket form might display less fields than those described in this section.
 The fields you see will depend on whether you have a free, paid, or partner account.

 #### To submit a support request

-1. Click New Ticket at the top of the page.
+1. Click the New Ticket button at the top right of the page.

-2. Select the version of the Gluu Server that your are currently using.
+2. Select which version of the Gluu Server you deployed.

 3. Select the OS you are using.

-4. Confirm that you are using both 64-bit hardware and the server has at least 4GB of RAM (these are basic requirements for all Gluu Server deployments).
+4. Confirm that you are using 64-bit hardware and the server has at least 4GB of RAM (these are minimum requirements for all Gluu Server deployments).

 5. Enter a ticket title.